-Current report 6/2025 Orange Polska S.A. - Warsaw, Poland 20 March 2025
+Current report 7/2025 Orange Polska S.A. - Warsaw, Poland 17 April 2025

 Pursuant to art.
-19, clause 1, item 2 of the Decree of the Minister of Finance of 29 March 2018 on current and periodic information provided by issuers of securities and conditions for recognising as equivalent information required by the laws of a non-member state, the Management Board of Orange Polska S.A. ("Orange Polska", "the Company") submits drafts of the resolutions to be adopted on the Ordinary Annual General Meeting to be held on 17 April 2025.
+19, clause 1, item 2 of the Decree of the Minister of Finance of 29 March 2018 on current and periodic information provided by issuers of securities and conditions for recognising as equivalent information required by the laws of a non-member state, the Management Board of Orange Polska S.A. ("Orange Polska", "the Company") submits content of the resolutions that were adopted by the Ordinary Annual General Meeting on 17 April 2025.